-- Snacking - When this model boxes a living model with a melee attack, it can choose to remove the boxed model from play.
+- Snacking - When this model boxes a living model with a melee attack, it can choose to RFP the boxed model.
 When it does this, this model can remove d3 damage points.

 - He has +1 MAT, +2 CMD, and +3 HP